rkaur98/BookLending_API/README.md

 BookLending API

 Api run at :http://localhost:3000<br/>
-Api Testing can done by any method like: POSTMAN ,etc(for GET, POST, PUT, DELETE requests)
+Api Testing can done by any method like: POSTMAN ,etc(for GET, POST, PUT, DELETE requests)<br/><br/>
+Database Used: FIREBASE

 Team members:
 Rupinder Kaur : 100294042